Six months on from Gabrielle, life yet to return to normal for many

 “[We’re] cleaning stuff, tidying stuff - all the silver, all the kitchen cutlery has been sitting outside for five months.

-“It’s only now we’ve got somewhere to deal to it, the process of water blasting your cutlery.
+“It’s only now we’ve got somewhere to deal to it - the process of water blasting cutlery.

 “You put it in the dishwasher - wow, the silt does not come off.
 You’ve got to water blast it and polish each individual piece in the sink.”

-In Midgley’s garage now are more household items waiting to be sorted, but on 14 February there were two vintage cars.
+In Midgley’s garage now are more household items waiting to be sorted, but on February 14, it held two vintage cars.

 They were submerged, but one was back on the road and the other was about to be fixed.